Pauekn/Pauekn.github.io/about.md

 ---

-My name is Paul, and I like to dabble with Open Source technology, GNU/Linux in particular.
+I am Paul, and I like to dabble with Open Source technology, GNU/Linux in particular.
 I am also a fan of Fantasy worlds and their lores.

 ### Contact me